 Is a dental bonding procedure painful?

 Dental bonding is usually not a painful procedure.
 In fact, the treatment does not require anesthesia unless the dentist uses it to fill a decayed tooth.
 However, some patients might experience slight discomfort or sensitivity during or after the procedure.
 This is normally temporary and subsides within a few days.
-If you have concerns about pain, discuss them with your dentist.
+If you have concerns about pain, discuss them with our dentist.

 Can tooth bonding be done in a single visit to the dentist?